jipson7/learning-lisp/README.md

 #####A Custom REPL

 As we know, REPL stands for read, evaluate, print, loop.
 We have already seen that three of these functions exist directly in Common Lisp, namely; `read`, `eval`, and `print`.
 And in fact Common Lisp, there exists a function `loop` that will allow us to repeat code.
-With all of these peices we are in fact able to build our own simple REPL for one of our programs, or even run it inside the CLISP REPL.
+With all of these pieces we are in fact able to build our own simple REPL for one of our programs, or even run it inside the CLISP REPL.

 ```
 (loop (print (eval (read))))